Future of food: seeking connections

 Omnivore paradox: Acceptance vs familiarity

-Tasting the honey-sweet cantaloupe in July, ripe figs in August, salivating from the aromas of the fresh porcini in the fall, and marveling at the weirdest shapes of heirloom tomatoes, are some of the pleasures we were missing at the endless supermarket rows.
+Tasting the sweet white asparagus in spring, honey-reeking cantaloupe in July, ripe figs in August, salivating from the aromas of the fresh porcini in the fall, and marvelling at the weirdest shapes of heirloom tomatoes, are some of the pleasures we were missing at the endless supermarket rows.
 Ironically, filled with often very similarly tasting produce (salt, sugar, water), they do not offer much.
 We should reconnect to the web of food relations including respecting the nature’s seasonality.

 Challenging our survival instinct in the near future might be: rapidly growing global population, disrupted climate, more frequent natural disasters such as floods, droughts, wild fires, earthquakes, and other calamities.